Title of Rule and Other Identifying Information: WAC 458-20-228 Returns, payments, penalties, extensions, interest,

 (b) Payment may be made by uncertified bank check, but if the check is not honored by the financial institution on which it is drawn, the taxpayer remains liable for the payment of the tax, as well as any applicable interest and penalties.
 RCW 82.32.080.
 The department may refuse to accept any check which, in its opinion, would not be honored by the financial institution on which that check is drawn.
 If the department refuses a check for this reason the taxpayer remains liable for the tax due, as well as any applicable interest and penalties.

-(a) If the date for payment of the tax due on a tax return falls upon a Saturday, Sunday, or legal holiday, the filing shall be considered timely if performed on the next business day.
+(a) If the date for payment of the tax due on a tax return falls upon a Saturday, Sunday, or legal holiday, the filing will be considered timely if performed on the next business day.
 RCW 1.12.070 and 1.16.050.

-(c) If a taxpayer suspects that it will not be able to file and pay by the coming due date, it may be able to obtain an extension of the due date to temporarily avoid additional penalties.
+(d) If a taxpayer suspects that it will not be able to file and pay by the coming due date, it may be able to obtain an extension of the due date to temporarily avoid additional penalties.
 Refer to subsection (12) of this section for details on requesting an extension.

 (5) Penalties.
 Various penalties may apply as a result of the failure to correctly or accurately compute the proper tax liability, or to timely pay the tax.
 Separate penalties may apply and be cumulative for the same tax.
 Interest may also apply if any tax has not been paid when it is due, as explained in subsection (7) of this section.
 (The department's electronic filing system (e-file) can help taxpayers avoid additional penalties and interest.
 See subsection (1)(b) of this section for more information.)